agb32/cosmadoc/docs/source/gpu.md

 Any codes currently using CUDA will need to be HIP-ified by running the hipify script provided as part of ROCm.
 Fine tuning may be necessary to optimise performance.

 The MI300A is an APU: The GPU and CPU are part of the same silicon, and share the same physical RAM.
 Therefore, memory copies between CPU and GPU are not necessary, which can significantly improve performance for many applications, and make it highly appropriate for some codes which cannot easily be ported to more traditional GPU architectures.

+## H100

+There is a single PCIe-based NVIDIA H100 GPU with an X86 (Intel) host, which is available for direct ssh.